HOW OLD IS MY PIANO OR ORGAN?

 In the early 20th century and before, there was no real recognition of “standard pitch.”
 Standard pitch means that a note on the scale sounds exactly the same across the board with no variance whatsoever.
 Right around 1926, Universal Standard Pitch was adopted as A-440, meaning that the A above middle C on the piano keyboard vibrated at 440 HZ.
 All piano built after 1926 (and many before) were all designed to be tuned to today’s modern pitch of A-440.

-*In summary, a restored antique piano can be tuned to standard pitch as long as it is in restored condition.
-Some earlier historical instruments, including most early and mid-19th century square grand pianos, were designed to be tuned at a lower pitch and may not be built to withstand the extra tension.
-Consult your piano tuner before having one of these early instruments tuned.
+Note: Some earlier historical instruments, including most early and mid-19th century square grand pianos, were designed to be tuned at a lower pitch and may not be built to withstand the extra tension.

 HOW OFTEN SHOULD MY ANTIQUE PIANO BE TUNED?